samzhu/java-dev-env-template/README.md

 ### Quick Start

-1. Clone or copy the .devcontainer directory
+1. Copy the .devcontainer directory
 2. Ensure Docker Desktop is running
 3. Open the project directory in VS Code
 4. VS Code will detect the `.devcontainer` directory and prompt to reopen the project in container